-Compare the difference between a symbol and symbolism to the difference between a snapshot and a video recording.
+Or think of the difference between a symbol and symbolism as like the difference between a snapshot and a video recording.
 A symbol is like a snapshot, a moment captured in time.
 No action and limited context.
-It might be obvious what’s really happening in a snapshot, but you must make some assumptions.
+It might be obvious what’s really happening in a snapshot, but still you must make some assumptions.
 Symbolism is like a video recording of the same scene.
 It shows the action and context and leaves less room for guessing.
-If you know how to speak dream language, the meaning is right before your eyes — if you know how to see it in the dream actions and other details.
-Symbolism gives definition to your dream symbols.
+If you know how to speak dream language, the meaning is right before your eyes.
+Action and context give definition to your dream symbols.
 A dream symbol is like a metaphor, and in the dream it is set in motion.

 “A picture says a thousand words,” right?
 Well, whoever coined that phrase might as well have been describing dream symbols.
 They’re loaded with information that can be communicated all in a glance: thoughts, emotions, feelings, ideas, opinions, perceptions, concepts, beliefs, values, principles, and so forth.
 In one image they sum up the external and internal dynamics of a situation.
 For example:

 And here’s the rub.
 A symbol can have multiple meanings simultaneously.
 For example, the flood that overtakes you in a dream could symbolize a situation that overwhelms you, plus the emotions that pour out of you like water.
-Plus, let’s say that a pipe burst and flooded your kitchen, creating the situation that overwhelms you and hits your emotions hard.
 The external and internal dynamics are summed up in one image.
-Used in a dream, it’s a symbol that can be powerfully expressive.
+Used in a dream, it’s a symbol that can be powerfully expressive and layered with meaning.

 Symbols say what isn’t said out loud, what isn’t obvious or needs to be expressed subtly, such as when a dream uses a symbol to represent a person you are angry with and the sight of the person in the dream would send you off course.
 Symbols fill out the story and tie it together.
 They’re an important part of dream interpretation, but they receive too much emphasis in pop culture.
-More important to understanding dreams is symbolism(see first link at bottom for that chapter).
+More important to understanding dreams is symbolism, and this site offers an extension lesson on that subject.